extension-js/extension.js/programs/create/templates/javascript/STORE.md

 ## Listing

 - Name: JavaScript Sidebar Example
-- Summary: JavaScript-based extension with a sidebar panel.
+- Summary: Adds a sidebar panel to the browser.
 - Description: TODO write two or three short paragraphs of user benefits.
 Describe what the user sees and gains, not how the code works.